 OASAS CFR Submission Requirements - General Information

-OASAS requires that all service providers receiving state aid funding for one (1) or more chemical dependence and/or gambling programs file some type of year-end Consolidated Fiscal Report (CFR).
-Additionally, most service providers receiving Medicaid revenue in one (1) or more OASAS-certified chemical dependence programs are required to submit some type of year-end CFR.
+OASAS requires that all service providers receiving state aid funding for one (1) or more substance use disorder and/or problem gambling programs file a Consolidated Fiscal Report (CFR).
+Additionally, most service providers receiving Medicaid revenue in one (1) or more OASAS-certified substance use disorder programs are required to submit a year-end CFR.

-The information in this section delineates the specific criteria the OASAS uses to determine the type of CFR a service provider operating chemical dependence and/or gambling programs is required to submit.
+The information in this section delineates the specific criteria OASAS uses to determine the type of CFR a service provider operating a substance use disorder and/or problem gambling program is required to submit.

 These criteria apply to not-for-profit service providers, proprietary (for-profit) service providers and those service providers operated by a unit of local government.

 Provider Types Affected

 - Article 28 Certified Hospital Facilities (both public and private)